SESYNC-ci/ci-spring2016/Lessons/sql.md

 -------

 We can also sort the results of our queries by using ORDER BY.
-For simplicity, let’s go back to the species table and alphabetize it by taxa.
+For simplicity, letâ€™s go back to the species table and alphabetize it by taxa.

     dbGetQuery(con, "SELECT * FROM species ORDER BY taxa ASC;")